Astor63/TPS-Mods/Work In Progress/Gears Upgrade/Items/Shields/SuperNova Improved/ReadMe.md

 - 100% compatible with the latest version of [TPS Community Patch](https://github.com/BLCM/BLCMods/tree/master/Pre%20Sequel%20Mods/Community%20Patch)

-- Should be compatible with most other mods, as long as they do not touch the Legendary Nova Shield.
+- Should be compatible with most other mods, as long as they do not touch the Legendary Nova Shield (see *know issue* just below).

 ### To do: